bluee/CodeSnippets/README.md

-# Hackerrank
+# Code Snippets
-Some of My C# Hackerrank code I made.
+Some of My C# Code Snippets I have made.
 Please use it to learn from and become a better developer.